High-Level Synthesis with the Vitis Unified IDE

 Describes different methods for improving resource utilization and explains how some of the directives have impact on the area utilization. {Lecture, Lab}

-Explains the use of pointers in the design and workarounds for some of the limitations. {Lecture}
+Explains the use of pointers in a design and workarounds for some of the limitations. {Lecture}

 Please note: The instructor may change the content order to provide a better learning experience.